The Ballad of Tam Lin

-Lady Guyon slid Tam Lin in and out of her pursed lips, bobbing her head again.
-She rolled her eyes and made a moaning sound that sent a hum up to his base.
+Lady Guyon slid Tam Lin in and out of her pursed lips, bobbing again.
+She rolled her eyes and made a moaning sound that sent a hum down to his base.

-Lady Guyon pushed him in, sliding him down her throat, suppressing the urge to gag and sucking her lips as tightly as possible around him.
+Lady Guyon pushed him down her throat, suppressing the urge to gag and sucking her lips as tightly as possible around him.

-Tam Lin laced his fingers through her dark hair and pushed against her mouth, gently but firmly, sliding over her pillowy lips and pushing against her throat muscles.
+Tam Lin laced his fingers through her dark hair and pushed against her mouth, gently but firmly, sliding over her pillowy lips.
 He pinched his brow, concentrating.
 This would be a lot easier without that big ox's voice distracting me, he thought.
 But what would be the challenge in that?

 "Four!" said Sir Guyon.

-Lady Guyon opened wide, sucking and swallowing him, letting him grind against her lips.
+Lady Guyon opened wide, letting him grind against her lips.
 He felt something jerk and trigger inside of him, and his grip tightened.